Mary Spio

-Mary Spio is a deep space engineer, tech innovator and entrepreneur.
+Mary Spio is an American deep space engineer, tech innovator and entrepreneur.
 She is the CEO and founder of CEEK Virtual Reality.

 Early life and education

 Spio was raised in Ghana.
 She had her secondary school education at Holy Child High School in Cape Coast.
 At the age of 16 years she moved to stay in Syracuse, New York in US.
 She attended Syracuse University, graduating with a Bachelor of Science degree in electrical engineering in 1998.
 She later pursued a master's degree in electrical engineering and computer science from Georgia Institute of Technology.

 Career

 Spio served in the U.S. Air force for 6 years as a wideband and satellite communications technician.
 After her service in the air force she moved to work with a at a satellite communications firm and had the opportunity of designing and launching satellites into deep space on a NASA project.
 She subsequently became the head of satellite communication systems for The Boeing Corporation.